JinweiFang/NFT_web_application_project/README.md

   - Bootstrap

-### System Design
+### Architectural Design
 #### MVC
-This project make use of MVC design pattern with custom implementation to suit the project.
+This project make use of MVC architecture with custom implementation to suit the project.

 - **Model**
   - Every entity in the project is a model